JetBrains/guide/site/go/tips/sync-ide-theme-with-os-theme/index.md

 **How to use:**

 Turn on the _Sync with OS_ setting under _Settings/Preferences | Appearance & Behavior | Appearance_.
 A gear icon will show up next to this option, giving you control over which theme to apply, when.
-The IDE will automatically apply your prefered themes, following the OS preferences.
+The IDE will automatically apply your preferred themes, following the OS preferences.

-<span class="tag is-rounded">New in 2020.3</span>